 - Riot Games

-Dublin has a proven track record in nurturing world-beating science, engineering and health sectors.
-Pharmaceuticals are one of our biggest exports, and our pool of well-educated STEM professionals attracts the world’s cutting-edge firms.
+Dublin has a proven track record for nurturing its world-leading science, engineering and health sectors.
+Pharmaceuticals are one of our biggest exports and our pool of well-educated STEM professionals attracts the world’s most cutting-edge multinationals.
+Links with local universities also boosts investment in R&D.

 No two businesses are the same, so speaking about an ‘Irish work culture’ risks papering over the many differences between workplaces.
 Nevertheless, Ireland has a strong national character and this shapes how people work.
 With these provisos in mind, here’s a guide to Irish work culture.
 Irish business In general, the Irish like to think that their society is a meritocracy – those who cultivate their skills and put in a lot of hard work will rise to the top.
 Whether this is true or not is a matter of debate, but the belief pervades work life.
 Hierarchies are relaxed, people move on to first names swiftly, and socialising with colleagues is common.
 Bureaucracy and o